joshfinnie/SpotifyControl/README.md

 * To go to the next track, type `spotify next`.
 * To go to the previous track, type `spotify previous` or `spotify prev`.
-* To print information about the currently playing track, type `spotify info`
+* To print information about the currently Spotify settings type `spotify info`
+* To print information about the current song type `spotify song`
 * To jump to a particular time in the track, type `spotify jump N`, where N is the track position in seconds.
 * To fast forward, type `spotify forward N` where N is the number of